Hong Kong Trains - High Speed Rail

-Schedule of Hot Hong Kong High Speed Trains to Run
+Schedule of Hot Hong Kong Trains along High Speed Rail to Mainland China

 This is an underground railway station specializing in bullet trains for passengers to/from mainland.
 It has four floors: B1 is ticket hall; B2 is arrival hall; B3 is departure hall and B4 is for platforms.
 The station will be connected with MTR Kowloon Station and Austin Station when opened in the coming September.

 Entry and Exit Formalities Both at Hong Kong